BabuHubnet/Books/README.md

 **Step 2: Run the DB Script**

-You will get the [DBCchanges] folder from the cloned repository:
+You will get the [DBChanges] folder from the cloned repository:

     1_CreateBooks_Table.sql
     2_CreateBooks_Index.sql